JapaneseFrog/blue-ball-game/README.md

 - ok fella we need to talk, i am helping you. soon you will grow up to realise this. oh no, gotta go, the women are here! - thomas keig

 - HELP! hes changing the finnish version to be bad. sorry all my finnish fans.
 FBR out! - thomaskeig

+- About to release the full release of Blue Ball Game two edit 2b 96 [104.98]!
+Hope you guys have fun, I've been working on this one for a while.
+Feel free to open an issue with any bugs or requests and I'll see what I can do :D -JF